florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // TODO name all important common interfaces for Wasm runtime libraries

 // Web (example)
-In a web context a server might provide this Wasm module to the client's browser, which contains a Wasm runtime#footnote[Most modern browsers come with a Wasm runtime: See #link("https://caniuse.com/wasm") for detailed information.]
+In a web context a server might provide this Wasm module to the client's browser, which usually comes with a Wasm runtime.
+Detailed information on the current status of Wasm support for internet browsers can be viewed at #link("https://caniuse.com/wasm").
+A concrete example is Ebay using Wasm for their barcode scanner algorithm to achieve higher performance#footnote(link("https://innovation.ebayinc.com/tech/engineering/webassembly-at-ebay-a-real-world-use-case/")).

-// Distributed computing (example)
+// Distributed computing and serverless (example)
-For distributed computing this Wasm module could be distributed among multiple different nodes regardless of their architectures#footnote[This assumes that a Wasm runtime is available for those specific architectures.
-However here the system administrator could opt for different Wasm runtimes specifically tailored to each system.
-For example one might use an interpreter to avoid compilation complexity for compilers and JIT-compilation only on embedded devices.].
+For distributed computing a compiled Wasm module could be distributed among multiple different nodes regardless of their platform and architecture... #td
-Those nodes could then perform heavy computations and split work between each other by communicating through conventional methods like HTTP.
+// TODO also include serverless aspect, which might become very important in the future
+// TODO only requirement is wasm runtime
+// TODO name multiple examples: wasmedge, fermyon spin

 === Design goals
 // The design goals are listed here, so they can be later referenced